nft-art-statement/statement/README.md

 - November 19, 2021: During the discussion at the online event “The Possibilities and Challenges of ‘NFT Art,’” the idea arose that we should make a statement about our attitude toward NFT art; thus, we created the Discord server as a community to continue the discussion.
 - December 16, 2021: Held an online event “Let’s start making a statement about ‘NFT art’: 1st meeting” on Twitter Spaces.
 - December 28, 2021: Held an online event “Let’s start making a statement about ‘NFT art’: 2nd meeting” on Twitter Spaces.
+- January 12, 2022: Held an online event “Let’s start making a statement about ‘NFT art’: 3rd meeting” on Twitter Spaces.

 ## Goal